Disallowance and reservation in Canada: 1911–1924: Borden and King

-The period of 1911–1924 coincided again with a reduction in use of the powers of disallowance by the federal government, with Borden's conservatives disallowing one enactment, and King's liberal government disallowing five enactments.
+The period of 1911–1924 coincided again with a reduction in use of the powers of disallowance by the federal government, with Borden's Conservatives disallowing one act, and King's Liberal government disallowing five acts.

-The Conservative victory under Robert Borden in the 1911 Canadian federal election ended Laurier's government and resulted in a major change in view for the role of disallowance.
-Borden appointed Charles Doherty as minister of justice, who had a critical view of Laurier's approach to disallowance and strongly believed that the governor general should disallow an enactment on the grounds it is unjust, interferes with vested rights, or the obligations of a contract.
-Doherty described his view that disallowance "be properly invoked for the purpose of preventing, not inconsistently with the public interest, irreparable injustice or undue interference with private rights or property through the operation of local statutes intra vires of the legislatures."
+The 1911 Canadian federal election marked the end of Laurier's Liberal government as the Conservative Party under Robert Borden formed the government.
+Charles Doherty, a critic of Laurier's approach to disallowance, was appointed minister of justice.
+Doherty strongly believed that the governor general should disallow an act on the grounds it is unjust or interferes with vested rights or the obligations of a contract.
+Doherty described his view that disallowance "be properly invoked for the purpose of preventing, not inconsistently with the public interest, irreparable injustice or undue interference with private rights or property through the operation of local statutes intra vires of the legislatures".
 Despite Doherty's broad view of the application of disallowance, he remained reluctant to recommend use of disallowance.
 Doherty acknowledged he was limited by federalism and the autonomy of provinces, the desire not to embarrass the legislatures, and the difficulty in understanding the facts and reasons behind the passage of the legislation.
-Through the Borden years only one statute was disallowed, the 1917 British Columbia amendment to the Vancouver Island Settler's Rights Act, 1904 on the reason that the enactment constituted an invasion of property rights granted by the Dominion government to the Canadian Pacific Railway.
-Doherty noted that the disallowance aligned with the fourth principle of Macdonald's memo of 1868, and was within the right of the Dominion to disallow the act, further in this particular case, Doherty believed the power of disallowance was necessary to protect the province from passing unwise bills.
+Through the Borden years only one statute was disallowed, the 1917 British Columbia amendment to the Vancouver Island Settler's Rights Act, 1904 on the grounds that the act constituted an invasion of property rights granted by the Dominion government to the Canadian Pacific Railway.
+Doherty noted that the use of disallowance aligned with the fourth principle of Macdonald's memo of 1868, and was within the right of the Dominion to disallow the act.
+Further in this particular case, Doherty believed the power of disallowance was necessary to protect the province from passing unwise bills.